jonsuh/jonsuh.com/_posts/2010-12-22-what-is-root.md

 Typically the rooting process is different for every phone running the Android operating system (OS), but the logic of the process for each phone is similar.
 Depending on the phone and the process that have been discovered for it, it may be easy or difficult.

 Because I have owned the Droid Eris and the Droid Incredible, I have written articles to help you get root.
-Search for [root](/blog/search/root).
+[Root Your Droid Incredible](/blog/root-your-droid-incredible/), [Run Froyo on Your Droid Eris](/blog/run-froyo-android-2-2-on-your-droid-eris/).

 ## Questions?